 Use grade adjusted K values where the downgrades are 3 percent or greater on I-85.
-This also applies to the reduced design speeds for sag vertical curves as described below and design exceptions as provided in Attachment B. Except at Station 1211+00 in both NB & SB directions and at Station 1701+20 in the NB direction where the adjusted K value is not feasible and the standard K value is acceptable at these locations.
+This also applies to the reduced design speeds for sag vertical curves as described below and design exceptions as provided in Attachment B. Except at Station 923+73 in the NB direction, Station 1211+00 in both NB & SB directions, and at Station 1701+20 in the NB direction, and design exceptions as provided in Attachment B where the adjusted K value is not feasible and the standard K value is acceptable-at these locations.